kevinfarrugia/react-recipes/recipes/error-boundaries.md

 * event handlers
 * server-side rendering

 Plus, as we learned earlier, it doesn't catch errors within itself.
-Rather, when [the boundary itself throws an error](https://twitter.com/_youhadonejob1), the error bubbles to the next closest Boundary up the component tree.
+Rather, when [the boundary itself throws an error](https://twitter.com/_youhadonejob1), the error bubbles to the next closest boundary up the component tree.

 Errors in asynchronous code event handlers don't _need_ to be caught in Error Boundaries because they won't affect React.
 You can, however, use the regular JavaScript `try / catch` construct if you want to handle those as well.

-__Note:__ if an event handler calls `setState`, as they often do, and something breaks as a result of it, it _will_ get caught by the Error Boundary.
+__Note:__ if an event handler calls `setState`, as they often do, and something breaks as a result of it, it _will_ get caught by the error boundary.

 ## What to do about errors